Conditional Decoding

 What it does

-• Initialize the prediction network with a control token before decoding.
+• Initialize the prediction network with control tokens before decoding.

 • Supported prefixes: